 People sometimes are very afraid that someone will steal their book idea.
 That doesn’t happen often and isn’t something to fear.
 However, other people can come up with a similar idea on their own.
-If your niche is highly specialized and requires a lot of research, you’re probably safe.
-However, if you’re writing about a general field or your life story isn’t unique, chances are someone else will write the book you wanted to write.
-It’s a bit demoralizing when that happens.
+That’s not only possible, but likely given all the authors in the world.

 You will continue to think about your unfulfilled goal.

-If you are anything like me, failure doesn’t sit well.
 You will continue to spend time thinking and considering your book project, wondering what your book would have looked like on the shelves of your local bookstore.
 You may even come up with brilliant marketing strategies to sell it.
-It’s all wasted time and energy if you don’t actually write your book.
+It’s all wasted time and energy if you don’t actually take action and write your book.

 That nagging feeling won’t go away.
-You won’t be satisfied until you finish your book.
+Trust me, you won’t be satisfied until you have completed your manuscript.

 You will develop a very bad habit of not writing.

-Once you develop the habit of not writing, it can become increasingly difficult to start writing again.
+Once you develop the habit of not writing, it can become increasingly difficult to write.
 If you stop and start a lot, that pattern also becomes familiar.
-It becomes comfortable to you, something you learn to expect and accept.
-Am I right?
+It becomes comfortable to you not to write and becomes something you learn to expect and accept.

-You can avoid all of this by simply working steadily on your book.
-If you can’t afford a ghostwriter, you will need to set aside time each and every day to write.
+If you want to write a book this year, the trick is to steadily write.
+If you can’t afford a ghostwriter, you will need to set aside time each and every day to work on your project.
 Don’t allow yourself the luxury of excuses as to why you don’t have time, energy, or enough pencils.
 The dog ate your manuscript shouldn’t fly either.